ligato/docs/docs/plugins/vpp-plugins.md

 ## ABF Plugin

 The ACL-based forwarding plugin is an implementation of policy-based routing (PBR).
 With ABF, packets are forwarded based on user-defined fields expressed by ACLs, rather than by a longest match lookup in a routing table.
-ACL is defined in the [ABF model][abf-model].

-**References**
+**References:**

-- [ABF proto][abf-proto]
+- [VPP ABF proto][abf-proto]
-- [ABF model][abf-model]
+- [VPP ABF model][abf-model]

 The ABF entry is identifed by a numeric index.
 ABF data consists of a list of interfaces the ABF is attached to, the forwarding paths, and the name of the associated ACL.
-The ACL represents a dependency for the given ABF; If the ACL is not present, the ABF configuration will be cached until created.
+The ACL represents a dependency for the given ABF; If the ACL is not present, the ABF configuration will be cached until the ACL is created.
 The same applies for ABF interfaces.

+---

 **ABF Configuration Examples**

 **KV Data Store**

-Put the ABF configuration data into an etcd data store using the [ABF key][key-reference]
+Put the ABF configuration data into an etcd data store using the [VPP ABF key][vpp-key-reference].

 Example value:
 ```json